kmuang/age-calc/README.md

 # age-calc
-Age Calculator, instantly tell your age of years, month, and date.
+Age Calculator: instantly tell your age in years, months, and days.